lvgeek/Home-Assistant_Config_HASSIO/README.md

-Installation Process
 I'm currently running Home Assistant version 0.59.2.
 My preferred installation method is Hassio on a RPi3.

 After downloading the disk image and writing it to an SD card with Etcher